Brexit deadlocked again: British parliament fails to find an alternative

 The option that came closest to getting a majority was a proposal to keep Britain in a customs union with the EU, which was defeated by three votes.

-A proposal for a confirmatory referendum on any deal got the most votes, but was defeated by 292-280.
+A proposal to hold a confirmatory referendum on any deal got the most votes, but was defeated by 292-280.

+The government is firmly opposed to both of these: the first, because it would mean giving up the freedom to make independent trade deals that many of her eurosceptic lawmakers long for; the second, because May says it would betray the voters who were promised that the result of the 2016 referendum would be implemented, and potentially solve nothing.

-Brexit minister Steven Barclay said after the results were announced that the default position was still that Britain would leave the EU on April 12 without a deal, the nightmare scenario for many international businesses.
+Brexit minister Steven Barclay said after the results were announced that the default position was still that Britain would leave the EU on April 12 without a divorce deal - the nightmare scenario for many international businesses.

-“The only option is to find a way through which allows the UK to leave with a deal,” Barclay told parliament.
+“The only option is to find a way through which allows the UK to leave with a deal,” told parliament.

-He hinted that May could put her deal to a fourth vote this week in the hope of securing an orderly exit before European elections are held from May 23 onwards.
+He hinted that May could put her deal to a fourth vote this week in the hope of securing an orderly exit before European elections are held from May 23 onwards - an unpredictable complication that May’s government is determined to avoid.

 “If the house were to agree a deal this week, it would still be possible to avoid holding European parliamentary elections,” Barclay said.

-Last Friday, the third defeat of May’s own withdrawal agreement left one of the weakest British leaders in a generation facing a spiraling crisis over Brexit.
+The third defeat of May’s withdrawal agreement on Friday - the date Britain was originally scheduled to leave the EU - has left one of the weakest British leaders in a generation facing a spiralling crisis.

-Her government and her Conservative Party, which has been trying to contain a schism over Europe for 30 years, are now riven between those who are demanding that May pilot a decisive break with the bloc and those demanding that she rule out such an outcome.
+Her government and her Conservative Party, which has been trying to contain a schism over Europe for 30 years, are now riven between those who are demanding that May engineer a decisive break with the bloc and those demanding that she rule out such an outcome.

 If May were to throw her weight behind either camp, she would risk tearing her party apart and bringing down the government.

 Some Conservative lawmakers have warned they will support a motion of no confidence if she accepts calls for a Brexit that maintains many of the existing close economic ties with the EU.

+From EU officials watching from Brussels, there was one plea - make up your minds.

+“A sphinx is an open book compared to the UK,” said Jean-Claude Juncker, European Commission president.
+“Nobody knows where it is heading.
+Would like to make the sphinx talk and tell us in which direction they would like to go.”

+But while government and parliament struggle to solve the riddle, business is already suffering.

+Two of Britain’s biggest carmakers, BMW and Peugeot, both said that, despite the delay to Brexit, they would go ahead next week with factory shutdowns that had been deliberately scheduled to minimise disruption to their cross-border supply lines in the event of a no-deal departure on March 29.

-Britain had been due to leave the EU on March 29 but the political deadlock in London forced May to ask the bloc for a delay.
-As things stand, Britain will now depart at 2200 GMT on April 12 - unless May comes up with another viable option.
+The political deadlock in London forced May to ask for a delay but as things stand, Britain will now depart at 2200 GMT on April 12 - unless May can present another viable option to EU leaders holding an emergency Brexit summit on April 10.

+Hardline Conservative eurosceptic Mark Francois told Reuters: “What took place in the House of Commons this evening was an attempted coup against the British people and the coup has failed ...
+I think ‘no deal’ is now highly likely.”

-Brexit meaningful votes - tmsnrt.rs/2V4on0S
+(Brexit meaningful votes - tmsnrt.rs/2V4on0S )

-Writing by Guy Faulconbridge, Elizabeth Piper and Michael Holden; Editing by Kevin Liffey
+Writing by Guy Faulconbridge, Elizabeth Piper and Michael Holden; Additional reporting by Costas Pitas, Alistair Smout, Kate Holton, Paul Sandle, David Milliken and Andy Bruce; Editing by Kevin Liffey